compsci-apology/book/book.md

-# There are computational reasons to believe there is an optimal way of being
+# There is an optimal cognitive structure, for evolutionary and computational reasons
 ## Belief systems are strategies used by organisms
 ### Software systems and belief systems are both encoded strategies.
 1. belief systems tell a person (or group thereof) how to act in a given context